ibm-functions/shell/docs/dev/plugins.md

-If, in the process of development, you add, remove, or otherwise change the way a command will map to plugins, you **must** re-execute `(cd app/bin && node compile.js)`, and then reload the renderer process.
+If, in the process of development, you add, remove, or otherwise change the way a command will map to plugins, you **must** re-execute `(cd dist && node compile.js)`, and then reload the renderer process.

 ## Code Layout